-Our beloved husband & brother, Bob Willis – the former England cricket captain, opinionated Sky Sports broadcaster and hero of Headingley 1981 – was a healthy 66 year old when a urinary tract infection took him to the doctor…
+Our beloved husband, Father & brother, Bob Willis – the former England cricket captain, opinionated Sky Sports broadcaster and hero of Headingley 1981 – was a healthy 66 year old when a urinary tract infection took him to the doctor…

 Bob had noticed a weakening of his urine flow and a blood test showed his Prostate-Specific Antigen (PSA) was slightly raised.

 He was referred to a urologist, who believed there was nothing to worry about but suggested returning in 6 weeks to make sure.
 At this point an MRI scan and a biopsy were recommended.
 The results were devastating.
 Bob had advanced prostate cancer that had spread to his bones.